Top 10 Vegetarian Protein Sources | Veg Protein

 Top 10 Vegetarian Protein Sources | Top 10 vegetable Proteins

 Proteins are the building blocks of life.
-Protien act as the foundation of body tissue, and even work as a fuel source for proper development of the body.
-When digested, proteins break down in to amino acids.
+Protein act as the foundation of body tissue, and even work as a fuel source for the proper development of the body.
+When digested, proteins break down into amino acids.
 The main sources of protein include meats, dairy products, fish and eggs.
-But a well planned vegetarian diet can also provide all the protein you need.
+But a well-planned vegetarian diet can also provide all the protein you need.
 Certain plant foods contain significantly more protein than others.
-Higher protein diets can promote muscle strength, satiety and weight loss.
+Higher protein diets can promote muscle strength, satiety, and weight loss.

 Top 10 Vegetarian Protein Sources

-Soy beans are one of the greatest source of protein for vegetarians.
+Soybeans are one of the greatest sources of protein for vegetarians.
 These are a great addition to any salad, side dishes and are good for making snacks.
-There are lots of products which derive from soy beans like soy sauce, soya bean oil, soya chunks etc… half cup of Soya beans contain 10 gm protein.
+There are lots of products that derive from soybeans like soy sauce, soya bean oil, soya chunks etc… half cup of Soya beans contains 10 gm protein.

 Seitan is a popular protein source for vegetarians.
 It is made from gluten, the main protein in wheat.
-Unlike many soy based mock meats, it resembles the look and texture of meat when cooked.
+Unlike many soy-based mock meats, it resembles the look and texture of meat when cooked.
 It is also known as wheat meat or wheat gluten.
 It contains about 25 grams of protein per 3.5 ounces.
-Seitan can pan-fried and even grilled.
+Seitan can be pan-fried and even grilled.

 4. Nuts and nut butter